Practical-DevOps-GitHub/fundamentals-github-task-VasylyshynDmytro/pull_request_template.md

 - [ ] Do we need to implement analytics?
 - [ ] Will this be part of a product update?
 If yes, please write one phrase about this update.

-(Ensure that you check the appropriate boxes and answer any relevant questions.)